NoelKirkland/BakeryMVC.Solution/README.md

 * _Download this application from HitHub_
   1. _Open the following web address in your browser: `https://github.com/NoelKirkland`_
   2. _Click on the button labeled_ Repositories
-  3. _Navigate into the `noel-s-bakery` repository and click the green button labeled "Clone or download" and download the zip to your computer_
+  3. _Navigate into the `BakeryMVC.Solution` repository and click the green button labeled "Clone or download" and download the zip to your computer_

 * _Open and run the application_
   1. _Open the downloaded application in a text editor ([V.S.
 Code preferred](https://code.visualstudio.com/))_